9 Ways to Use Pop-Up Advertising on Your Website

 These numbers aren’t set in stone, though.
 Test it out for yourself and see how your audience responds.

-When visitors see your popups, what they need to do to take action should immediately be clear to them.
+When visitors see your popups, what they need to do should immediately be clear to them.

 You can achieve this by making your call-to-action button stand out from the rest of your design.

-Just take a look at the contrast between the background color for this popup and the orange CTA button:
+Just look at the contrast between the black and white design of this popup and the yellow CTA button for Drybar:

 No one can miss it.